univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: password/quality/credit/digits

-   Defines the minimum number of digits for a new password.
+   Defines the minimum required number of digits for a password.
    For more information, see :ref:`users-passwords`.

 .. envvar:: password/quality/credit/lower

-   Defines the minimum number of lowercase letters in the new password.
+   Defines the minimum required number of lowercase letters in the password.
    For more information, see :ref:`users-passwords`.

 .. envvar:: password/quality/credit/other

-   Defines the minimum number of characters in the new password which are neither letters nor digits.
+   Defines the minimum required number of characters in the password which are neither letters nor digits.
    For more information, see :ref:`users-passwords`.

 .. envvar:: password/quality/credit/upper

-   Defines the minimum number of uppercase letters in the new password.
+   Defines the minimum required number of uppercase letters in the password.
    For more information, see :ref:`users-passwords`.

 .. envvar:: password/quality/forbidden/chars

-   Defines the characters and digits that are not allowed for passwords.
+   Defines the characters and digits not allowed for passwords.
    For more information, see :ref:`users-passwords`.

 .. envvar:: password/quality/length/min

-   Sets the minimum length default for a password on a per UCS system basis for users not subject to a UDM password policy.
+   Defines the minimum required default length for a password on a per UCS system basis for users not subject to a UDM password policy.
    The value ``yes`` applies checks from the :program:`python-cracklib`.
-The value ``sufficient`` does not include :program:`python-cracklib` checks.
+   The value ``sufficient`` doesn't include :program:`python-cracklib` checks.
    For more information, see :ref:`users-passwords`.

 .. envvar:: password/quality/mspolicy

    Defines the standard Microsoft password complexity criteria.

+   The values ``yes``, ``1`` or ``true`` activate the standard Microsoft password complexity criteria in addition to the other criteria validated with :program:`python-cracklib`.

+   The value ``sufficient`` only applies the standard Microsoft password complexity criteria without :program:`python-cracklib`.

+   The default value is unset and corresponds to the value ``false``.

    For more information, see :ref:`users-passwords`.

 .. envvar:: password/quality/required/chars

-   Defines individual characters/figures that are compulsory for passwords.
+   Defines individual characters that are required for passwords.
    For more information, see :ref:`users-passwords`.

 .. envvar:: pkgdb/scan